-Ubud, in many ways the center of Bali, welcomes visitors with lots of culture, fascinating tradition – and also some monkey business.
+Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 - That’s the Spirit…Not!